 4. Rent Collection

-Ensuring cash flow is essential to any business – it’s no different with an investment property.
-When self-managing your property, you’ll be responsible for collecting the correct amount of rent, on time, so that you can continue to operate (ie pay your mortgage!).
-Many private landlords struggle with issues surrounding rent collection, whereas professional property managers are experienced in developing efficient rent collecting processes, and responding efficiently and professionally should an issue arise.
+Ensuring cash flow is essential to any business, and it’s no different with an investment property.
+When self-managing your property, you’ll be responsible for collecting the correct amount of rent, on time, so that you can continue to operate (i.e. pay your mortgage!).
+Many private landlords struggle with issues surrounding rent collection, especially if they get too friendly with their tenants.
+Property managers on the other hand are experienced in developing efficient rent collecting processes, and responding efficiently and professionally should an issue arise.

 5. Legal Requirements & Rental Legislation

-The New Zealand government make changes to the Residential Tenancies Act periodically and ensuring you are knowledgeable across these changes is essential in managing your property.
-Recently, the government introduced the Healthy Homes Standards, and many private landlords were slow to become compliant, meaning they now face large fines.
+The New Zealand government make changes to the Residential Tenancies Act periodically.
+Therefore, ensuring you are knowledgeable across these changes is essential in managing your property.
+Recently, the government introduced the Healthy Homes Standards.
+Following this, many private landlords were slow to become compliant, meaning they now face large fines of up to $4,000.
 Professional property managers are experts in local and national tenancy laws, meaning you don’t need to worry about any legal responsibilities.

 6. Property Maintenance

-When self-managing your property, all the responsibilities fall on you – this includes physically maintaining the property.
-Broken fixtures and issues with electricity or appliances are common; sourcing the tradespeople or undertaking repair tasks yourself can take a lot of time and cost money.
+When self-managing your property, all the responsibilities fall on you.
+This includes physically maintaining the property.
+Broken fixtures and issues with electricity or appliances are particularly common, as you may be aware.
+When maintenance is required, sourcing the tradespeople or undertaking repair tasks yourself can take a lot of time and cost money.
 Professional property managers can arrange for property maintenance and repairs, saving you time and stress.
 Furthermore, professional property managers often have access to discounts or trade deals that aren’t available to private landlords, which saves you money in the long-term.

 7. Overall Stress

 Self-managing an investment property can be a stressful task.
-Managing all the above points as well as anything else that might crop up is demanding on time, pocket book and mental load.
+Managing all the above points as well as anything else that might crop up is demanding on your time, finances and mental load.
+When being a landlord becomes too stressful, you may question whether the whole endeavour is worth it at all.
 Professional property managers remove the stress and emotion of managing your own investment property.
 Employing a professional property manager who is experienced in looking after rental properties gives you peace of mind that everything will be taken care of.

 How Rotorua Rentals Can Help

-Rotorua Rentals are dedicated experts ready to manage your property.
-We look after tenant selection and vetting processes, rent collection, legislation compliance and more.
+Rotorua Rentals are dedicated experts, offering a comprehensive property management service.
+We look after tenant selection and vetting processes, rent collection, legislation compliance, maintenance and more.
 Take the stress out of being a private landlord and get in touch to find out how we can help manage your investment.